Dnawrkshp/ArtemisPS3/README.md

 - [X] Load artemis_ps3.sprx into VSH
 - [ ] Access codes from an online database
 - [X] Access user codes
-- [ ] Allow for users to enter their own codes
+- [ ] Allow for users to enter their own codes from Artemis
 - [X] Sorts codes and games alphabetically